Tutorial: Plotting projected electronic band structures with solid color and value-scaled width/size

 Step 5: Show and tune the legend #

-Legend labels are automatically generated from each filter selection.
+Legend labels are automatically generated from each filter selection based on the selected ions/orbitals.
 If you want a custom label, use the legend panel inside that filter card.
 In the same per-filter legend panel, you can also adjust label styling such as color, weight, and style.

 The global Legend panel in the right sidebar controls figure-level legend behavior.
 Use it to show/hide the legend, choose from preset positions (for example Upper Right, Upper Center, Center, and Lower Left), or switch to Custom to manually place the legend.
 When Custom is selected, Loc.
 X and Loc.
-Y are activated, and both fields are prefilled with the latest automatically generated values.
-You can also tune layout (Orientation, item Length/Width, marker count/size, and Gap).
-The same panel also includes style controls such as legend background, font size, plot order, and border settings (color, width, and radius).
-In these settings, we used Radius = 2 to give the legend border slightly curved corners.
+Y are activated.
+You can also tune layout (Orientation, item Length/Width, marker count/size, and Gap), plus style controls including background, font size, plot order, and border settings (color, width, and radius).

 Step 6: Customization and styling #